dusk-network/rusk/consensus/README.md

  - Have a pre-configured amount of DUSK locked as a stake (referred to as a _Provisioner_)
  - Have a stake with a maturity of at least two epochs (referred to as an _Eligible Provisioner_)

-The SA consensus is divided in _rounds_, each of which creates a new block.
-In turn, in each round, on or more _iterations_ of the following _phases_ are executed:
+The SA consensus is divided into _rounds_, each of which creates a new block.
+In turn, in each round, one or more _iterations_ of the following _phases_ are executed:

   1. _Generation_: in this phase, a _generator_, extracted from the _Eligible Provisioners_, creates a new candidate block $B$ for the current round, and broadcasts it to the network;